GNI-2001/CISHack-GNI/Flame Empire/Flame Empire.md

 # Working Model

-Click on image to check out the video of Working Model
+Click on Image to check out the Video of Working Model

 <a href="https://youtu.be/HsBgrsJnPR8"><img src="https://github.com/pavanleo/PRABC/blob/master/screen1.png"/></a>